-Our research interest are primarily protein–drug molecular systems under the view of the computational models.
-We are interested in methodologies focused on the analysis and processing of these models to generate novel chemical information, with potential applications in the design of novel drugs.
-Those methods include docking, molecular dynamics, QSAR, free energy calculations, artificial intelligence, and predictive models.
+The work of my group includes the application of computational methodologies to study complex biomacromolecular systems, mainly focused to the description of the interactions between proteins and small molecules.
+We are interested in the analysis and processing of available chemical structures of proteins to generate novel chemical information, with potential applications in the design of novel bioactive compounds.
+Our applications include docking, molecular dynamics, QSAR, hybrid QM/MM methods, free energy calculations, artificial intelligence, and predictive models.

 - Protein-ligand interactions using protocols including docking, molecular dynamics (MD), QSAR, hybrid calculation methods, pharmacophore modeling, de novo design, virtual screening.

 - Ligand-based molecular modeling (QSAR, pharmacophore modeling, chemoinformatics).
 Applications to the study of the potency of synthetic bioactive compounds and natural products.